 Our Coordinator of Worship and Pastoral Care is Susan St John.

-In addition to Susan, our Pastoral Care Team (pictured below) include Olga Jenkins, Heather Hobbs, Feli Toledo, Claire Gosselin, Bruce Papky and David Jones.
+In addition to Susan, our Pastoral Care Team (pictured below) include Olga Jenkins, Heather Hobbs, Feli Toledo, Bruce Papky, and Beverly Woods.

 Music at MacNeill

 Martin Luther said that music “is an endowment and a gift of God.
 I place it next to theology and give it the highest praise.”

 At MacNeill, we strive to make music and integral part of our worship in a meaningful, appropriate and joyful manner.
 Our music program, led by Juanita Moldonado, is provided by a dynamic group of singers and instrumentalists whose talents allow for great flexibility in the presentation of a variety of music.
 These include the Choir, the Band, and various solo and small groups who perform on an occasional basis.

 Our style would be described as “traditional” but perhaps “traditionally eclectic” might be more accurate, delving into many sounds from throughout the long and rich history of Christian music.

 Our repertoire includes Shaker tunes, a Mozart Kyrie, American folk hymns, anthems by John Rutter and Edward Elgar, psalms from the Genevan Psalter, gospel songs, contemporary anthems, Tudor anthems, music from the Iona and Taize communities and more.

 We are always looking for eager musicians to join us.